slopezpereyra/slopezpereyra.github.io/_posts/2025-11-03-AgainstSocialMedia.md

 networks of course exploits this natural inclination by providing us a rapid, albeit shallow satisfaction.
-It is when I am bored that I decide to read, that I decide to learn a music sheet, that I decide to write, that I decide to spend time with a lover or a friend, even that I decide to work.
+It is when I am bored that I decide to read, that I decide to learn a music sheet, that I decide to write, that I decide to spend time with a lover or a friend.
 Assuming a decent standard of living, life is never short of opportunities to explore creative, intellectual or affective satisfaction.
 Boredom is the catalyst that triggers our pursuit of them.